 Step 3: Place glass jar into a pot.

 Step 4: Pour COLD water into the pot (not the glass jar).
 The amount of cold water in the pot should be 2 finger-widths higher than the amount of breastmilk in the glass jar.

 Step 5: Place the pot containing the jar on the stove or other heat source and bring the water to a boil.

-Step7: Cover the jar with a clean lid and hold under cold water to rapidly cool the milk.
+Step7: Remove the jar of milk and cover the jar with a clean lid and hold under cold water or immerse in an ice bath to rapidly cool the milk to 40 degrees Fahrenheit.
 The milk is now ready for use!
 Store in the same covered glass jar at room temperature for 6 hours, or in a refrigerator up to 24 hours.